dschrempf/blog/hugo/content/About.md

 reading and writing publications (17 papers published in renowned scientific journals; see [Google Scholar](https://scholar.google.com/citations?user=3pvnGAcAAAAJ&hl=en)).

-I am enthusiastic about new projects and challenges, and about joining your engineering team and contributing to your codebase.
+I am enthusiastic about new projects and challenges.
 Haskell is my passion, but I also frequently use other programming languages such as Rust or Python.
 I am available for hire!
 Please [download my resume](/2022-11-09-CV-Schrempf-Dominik.pdf), have a look at my [GitHub](https://github.com/dschrempf) profile and feel free to contact me!